Mercury alert: Is canned tuna safe to eat?

 The tuna sandwich is a lunchbox staple.
 But several species of tuna, like other large ocean fish, contain higher-than-average amounts of mercury.

-But parents and kids need not give up tuna altogether.
+Fortunately, parents and kids need not give up tuna altogether.

 There are two main kinds of canned tuna: chunk light and solid or chunk white (albacore).
 Most canned white tuna is albacore.
 Its mercury levels are almost three times higher than the smaller skipjack, used in most canned light tuna.